How to Start a Real Estate Transaction Coordinator Business

 5. Choose the right transaction coordinator software

-As a real estate transaction coordinator, you will manage many of the administrative tasks associated with real estate transactions.
+You will need to find the ideal software for your transaction-coordinating business.
+As transaction coordinator, you will manage many administrative tasks associated with real estate transactions.
 Common tasks include:

 • Managing listings and contracts.